What is grooming?

 Our Goal

-Our goal is to raise awareness about grooming and thereby enable those around to intervene in time.
+Our goal is to raise awareness of grooming and thereby enable people to intervene in time.
+The more people who can recognize grooming, the more children will be safe.

 Broken Voices explores the issue of child sexual abuse from a unique perspective.
 It offers subtle clues as to what happens before the abuse occurs, offering an opportunity to better understand the vulnerability of children, the power of authority, and moments of professional boundaries being crossed.